Olight Seeker 2 Flashlight Review

-Today I have in my second Olight for the week.
-It’s not necessarily a bleeding-edge new model, but the Seeker 2 is a still-available, still-relevant 21700 light worth having a test of.
+The Olight Seeker 2 flashlight is not necessarily a bleeding-edge model, but it’s a still-relevant 21700 light worth testing.
 Read on!

 Official Specs and Features

 There are a few versions, including a Seeker 2 Pro (which I’ll also show below).
-What I have here is what I’d call the “base model” Seeker 2 – not the limited edition blue, and not the Pro, and certainly not the orange Pro limited edition… Essentially the Seeker 2 black and Seeker 2 Pro black are still avaialble.
+What I have here is what I’d call the “base model” Seeker 2 – not the limited edition blue, and not the Pro, and certainly not the orange Pro limited edition… Essentially the Seeker 2 black and Seeker 2 Pro black is still available.